Covid 19 coronavirus lockdown: WeChat groups spark police concerns

 "Many of us are beginning to feel increasingly unsafe," she said.

-Whau Local Board deputy chairwoman Susan Zhu said she raised alarm with the police over people queuing up to buy guns before the lockdown.
+Whau Local Board deputy chairwoman Susan Zhu said she raised concerns with the police over people queuing to buy guns before the lockdown.

-"I can understand that people are feeling vulnerable and feel the need to be protected, but we should all take a step back and calm down," Zhu said.
+"I can understand that people are feeling vulnerable and feel the need to be protected, but we should all take a step back and calm down."

-"Guns are the last thing we need at this time.
-Instead we should seize this opportunity to spend time with our loved ones and families, and look after our neighbours."

 She said the WeChat groups provided the sense of security needed by some in the community, and should be used positively "to support one another".

-"No one should be targeting any other racial group, and if there's a problem, people should just call the police," Zhu said.
+"No one should be targeting any other racial group, and if there's a problem, people should just call the police."

 Spiller said police officers have a number of powers available to them if necessary to maintain law and order and keep the community safe.